iPrep Digital Libraries- ICT Labs For Schools

 Benefits for teachers:

-- A national level ICT award to motivate hard working teachers on teachers day every year.
+- A national-level ICT award to motivate hard-working teachers on Teachers Day every year.

 Benefits for students:

-- Management, monitoring and evaluation of the progress of each student.
+- Management, monitoring, and evaluation of the progress of each student.
 In the desktop version of the ICT lab, this was not possible so the central government is now encouraging schools to adopt Tablet based ICT labs.

-- Implementation of ebasta portal for students to get easy access to digital content through audio-video medium.
+- Implementation of an ebasta portal for students to get easy access to digital content through audio-video medium.

 - There is a provision to strengthen SIETs to contribute to e-content development.

-Challenges under ICT lab Scheme
+Challenges under the ICT lab Scheme

 Although the government is releasing funds and schemes every year to improve the condition of education in India, there are still some challenges on the ground that need to be addressed.